 This course is a continuation of BPT-152, Biotechnology Methods 2.
-Students will continue to work indpendently on projects covering a variety of topics including protein extraction followed by polyacrylamide gel electrophoresis (PAGE), western blotting and immunological detection, proteomics (isoelectric focusing followed by PAGE; 2D-PAGE), mammalian tissue culture, and chromatography techniques including gas chromatography and high performance liquid chromatography.
+Students will continue to work indpendently on projects covering a variety of topics including protein extraction followed by (PAGE), and immunological detection,(isoelectric focusing followed by PAGE; 2D-PAGE),mammalian tissue culture, and chromatography techniques including gas chromatography and high performance liquid chromatography.
+Independent study component where students will create a poster and discuss a topic of their choosing.
 Prerequisite: BPT-152 Biotechnology Methods 2